 The request and response schema for enrollment and runtime stages can be roughly described as below: \lstset{backgroundcolor=,basicstyle= \ttfamily}

-The problem with the above architecture is obvious: During runtime stage, if the model on the cloud computing server has been updated to a newer version, it will mismatch with the user profiles stored in the database.
-In the remaining of this section, we will introduce three different version control strategies to handle this problem.
+The problem with the above architecture is obvious: During the runtime stage, if the model on the cloud computing server has been updated to a newer version, it will mismatch the user profiles stored in the database.
+In the remainder of this section, we will introduce three different version control strategies to handle this problem.